 Manningham Council is a signatory to the Victorian Government and MAV Age Friendly Victorian Declaration.
 Through this we have committed to support and create age friendly communities and address barriers which limit the inclusion of older people.

 A dementia-friendly community recognises that a person with dementia needs to continue participate in the community.
 This can include employment, volunteering or social activities.
-Manningham has committed to be a Dementia Friendly city and has implemented the Dementia Friendly Inclusive Manningham Action Plan 2017 - 2019 (846.49 KB) to reach this goal.
+Manningham has committed to be a Dementia Friendly city and has implemented the Manningham Local Dementia Alliance Action Plan 2020 - 2022 (3.3 MB) to reach this goal.

 Educating the wider community about dementia is an important way to help reduce stigma and dispel some of the common myths about dementia.
 Dementia is not a natural part of ageing.
 Some of the risk factors associated with dementia can be managed through lifestyle changes or appropriate medical treatments.
 Many conditions have symptoms similar to dementia so it is important not to assume that someone has dementia.
 Early and correct diagnosis can be helpful to ensure that the correct advice and strategies are provided to manage the condition.